Monday, February 14, 2011

 28. Christina Aguilera (I Turn to You)

-29. Nelly Furtado (Turn off the Lights)
+29. Nelly Furtado (Turn Off the Light - Nelly Furtado)

 30. Anna Kournikova (Russian Tennis)